TTP

 Most caravanserais were built as pious endowments: a wealthy Seljuk gave money for the building’s construction and also made available a source of income to be used for its maintenance.

-Caravans were welcomed into the caravansarai in the evening, and were welcome to stay free for three days.
+Caravans were received into the caravansarai each evening, and were welcome to stay free for three days.
 Food, fodder and lodging were provided free of charge, courtesy of the building’s founder.
 (Most caravans probably moved on the next morning.)

 Another Sultan Han and the fine Karatay Han are east of Kayseri.